inklabs/kommerce/README.md

 Kommerce
 ========

-Kohana PHP E-commerce Platform
+Kohana PHP E-commerce frontend

 ## Introduction

-Zen Kommerce is a PHP shopping cart system written in the Kohana framework.
+Zen Kommerce is a PHP shopping cart frontend written in the Kohana framework using the [Zen Kommerce-Core](https://github.com/inklabs/kommerce-core) project.
 More information can be found [here](http://inklabs.github.io/kommerce/).

 ## Vagrant Setup